yuku181/camelia/README.md

 4. Verify PyTorch installation:
    Ensure that PyTorch is installed with CUDA support (if applicable):

     ```bash
     python -c "import torch; print(torch.cuda.is_available())"
     ```

     This should return `True` if CUDA is available.

+5. For Web UI, install Node.js dependencies:
+    ```bash
+    cd camelia-ui
+    npm install
+    cd ..
+    ```

+### Models

+Download the models here:
+Put the segmentation models in smp-segmentation/pretrained and inpainting model (the whole folder) in lama-inpainting/pretrained.

 ## Usage

 ### CLI Mode

 1. Place your input images in the correct `camelia-decensor/input` directory (`input/black_bars`, `input/white_bars`, `input/transparent_black`)

     - Subdirectories can be used

 2. Run: